- What is an International Bank Account Number (IBAN)?

 - Transfers between banks operating in the State of Kuwait.

-- Transfers received from banks outside the State of Kuwait favoring bank accounts of banks operating in the State of Kuwait.
+- Transfers received from banks outside the State of Kuwait favouring bank accounts of banks operating in the State of Kuwait.

 - Transfers issued by banks operating in the State of Kuwait to bank accounts outside the State of Kuwait in countries that apply IBAN system.